biglocalnews/usps/README.md

-# US Addresses Sampler
+# US Place Sampler

-This project runs a webapp to allow fast sampling of US addresses.
+This project runs a webapp to allow fast sampling of US addresses within arbitrary (but usually CENSUS-based) geometries.

 ## Development

-There are three parts of the stack: the PostGIS database, the Python API, and the UI.
+There are four parts of the stack:

+1. The PostGIS database
+2. A "work box" VM that has all the CLI tools for working with the DB
+3. The Python API
+4. The UI

 ### PostGIS